code4recovery/tsml-ui/README.md

 However if your site lists meetings in a variety of timezones, and you have a timezone key/column in your meeting data, then you may omit the `data-timezone` attribute and times will be translated into the user's timezone.

+Note: The WordPress plugin 12 Step Meeting List does not yet support timezone keys in meeting data.

 ### How are metatypes like "Active" and "Online" calculated?

 Metatypes are types that are not specified explicitly in the data, they are inferred from the data based on this logic: